alivety/Packet-Protocol-Library/README.md

 PPL is a lightweight network library written in Java.

 ## Packets
 PPL is presupposed around packets.
-A packet is any ecapsulation of data.
+A packet is any encapsulation of data.
 To define a packet:

     public class Packet1 extends io.github.alivety.ppl.Packet {
         @io.github.alivety.ppl.PacketField private final int id = 0; // this must be set correctly